Kotlin/KEEP/proposals/objects-composition.md

 1. Less magic.
 Easy to understand what is happening under the hood
 1. Any visibility modifier can be used for companion val, even **public** and **internal**
 1. Getter syntax is applicable: `private companion val base1 get() = Base1(a + b)`
-1. Explicit specification of exact type to aggregate: `private companion val base1: Interface = Base1(a + b)`.
+1. Explicit specification of exact type to compose: `private companion val base1: Interface = Base1(a + b)`.
 In this case implicit access to members is applicable only for declared type `Interface`

 Cons: